Applies to: MacroView DMS Next | DMS Next users

 You can also configure search panels from the Search tab.

-- Search panel type
+- Search panel selector

-Create a new search panel
+Create a custom search panel

 -